-A more practical, and quite common, approach consists in requesting just enough annotations to allow types to be reconstructed in a bottom-up manner.
+A more practical, common, approach consists in requesting just enough annotations to allow types to be reconstructed in a bottom-up manner.

-In other words, one seeks an algorithmic reading of the typing rules, where, in a judgment $\Gamma \vdash M : \tau$, the parameters Γ and M are inputs, while the parameter τ is an output.
+One seeks an algorithmic reading of the typing rules, where, in a judgment $\Gamma \vdash M : \tau$, the parameters Γ and M are inputs, while the parameter τ is an output.